JuliaLang/www.julialang.org/blog/2023/06/PSA-dont-use-threadid.md

 __

-Partially due to the evolving history of our parallel and concurrent interfaces[^historynote], some Julia programmers have been writing *incorrect* parallel code that contains the possibility of race conditions which will give subtly wrong results.
-It's important for the stability and correctness of the ecosystem that these usages are identified and fixed.
+Partially due to the evolving history of our parallel and concurrent interfaces[^historynote], some Julia programmers have been writing *incorrect* parallel code that contains the possibility of race conditions which can give wrong results.
+This pattern has even been erroneously recommended in [previous official julia blogposts](https://github.com/JuliaLang/www.julialang.org/blob/main/blog/2019/07/multithreading.md#thread-local-state).
+It is important for the stability and correctness of the ecosystem that these usages are identified and fixed.

 The general template that this incorrect code follows is something like the following: